willpower

 it registers as a loss.

-when you start with the immediate reward (the $50check in your hand) and consider the benefits of delaying gratification for a larger reward
+check in your hand) and consider the benefits of delaying gratification for a larger reward

 it also feels like a loss